kapowaz/doorbell-tool/README.md

 $ yarn animation --screen WELCOME --image ShadeAppear.png --framerate 20 --frames 20
 ```

-(This is the exact same animation, only as an image sequence, GIF, or slideshow
+(This is the exact same animation, only as an image sequence, GIF, or
-image respectively.
-Note how the last one requires you to explicitly state the
+spritesheet image respectively.
+Note how the last one requires you to explicitly
-number of frames).
+state the number of frames).

 _To set the ‘ringing’ screen to the Shade from Hollow Knight floating there, all
 spooky, do any of:_